Scale your business with our modular plugins.

 Bonus: How to Hide WooCommerce Errors

-Before we finish this guide, let’s have a look at a different alternative.
-What if instead of changing the WooCommerce checkout error messages you want to hide the error messages?
+Before we finish this guide, let’s look at a different alternative.
+What if you want to hide the WooCommerce checkout error messages instead of changing them?
 If that’s your case, this section is for you.
 We will show you how to remove errors with a bit of code.

-As we’ll edit some core files, make sure to create a full backup of your site and use a child theme if you don’t have one already.
+As we’ll edit some core files, make sure to create a full backup of your site and use a child theme if you don’t already have one.

-To hide errors, we customize the wp-config.php file.
-First, we recommend downloading a copy of the wp-config.php file to your local computer to have a backup that you can restore if needed.
+We customize the wp-config.php file to hide errors.
+First, we recommend downloading a copy to your local computer to have a backup that you can restore if needed.

 redirect a wordpress page - install wp file manager